1. Overview and configuration

 To open the Archive:

-- enable hidden items in the file browser and navigate to .sync directory manually; Or
+- enable hidden items in the file browser and navigate to .sync directory manually (for Linux)

-- right-click on the job in the Agent UI and select Open Archive (works only for Sync Jobs)
+- right-click on the job in the Agent UI and select Open Archive (works only for Sync Jobs, only for macOS and Windows non-cloud Agents)

 When files are added to the Archive, their "modified" timestamp reflects the time they were placed there.